josephpconley/josephpconley.github.io/_posts/2014-antifragility-in-programming.md

 ## Dealing with volatility

-I would argue that most software systems
+I would argue that most software systems focus on robustness, that is, handling the

 ## Building antifragile software systems

-## Robust